dansiegel/Prism.Plugin.Logging/ReadMe.md

 # Prism Logging Plugin's

 Prism's ILoggerFacade provides logging of all internal Prism errors, and a quick and easy way for your WPF, UWP, or Xamarin Forms app to introduce logging throughout your ViewModels and Services.
 The implementation of ILoggerFacade is really left to the developer to determine how you want to handle your logging.
-Using the Logging Plugins will allow you to rapidly configure remote network based logging.

-**NOTE** These packages only take a dependency on Prism.Core and as such will work in any project using Prism.
+While this "Works", it is also a more than a decade old definition that doesn't match modern application logging demands.
+For this reason the Prism Logging Plugins introduce some new logging interfaces:

+- IAnalyticsService
+  - adds `void TrackEvent(string name, IDictionary&lt;string, string&gt; properties)`
+- ICrashesService
+  - adds `void Report(Exception ex, IDictionary&lt;string, string&gt; properties)`
+- ILogger (inherits from IAnalyticsService, ICrashesService, ILoggerFacade)
+  - adds `void Log(string message, IDictionary&lt;string, string&gt; properties)`
+  - has extensions for Debug, Info, Warn

 [![Build Status](https://dev.azure.com/dansiegel/Prism.Plugins/_apis/build/status/Prism.Plugins.Logging-CI)](https://dev.azure.com/dansiegel/Prism.Plugins/_build/latest?definitionId=29)